julcansado/4-4A/README.md

 The access to imagery is done using STAC (Spatial Temporal Asset Catalogue).
 You can access and explore CBERS-4A collections in [BDC STAC](https://data.inpe.br/bdc/explorer/explore)

 Below is an application example of part of the 'CBERS_4A_WPM_20230130_206_130_L4' STAC item:

 <br>

 <img width="1237" height="718" alt="Image" src="https://github.com/user-attachments/assets/1edd29d3-5a6f-4719-9333-2ca8d01a8f2b" />

 <br>

+## METHOD
+To reproduce the pipeline, simply run the [notebook in the repository](scene_processing_run_github.ipynb).

+It will retrieve the images, process them and generate a local database, containing the metadata and masks!

 ## RESULTS
 The proposed pipeline was applied to 100 scenes over the state of Goiás in 2025, and the resulting cloud and cloud shadow masks are in the following [folder](https://drive.google.com/drive/folders/1GXFCXJ6jKAy1Yet8ruZtUHL6jDqBJD8i?usp=drive_link)